depaolim/django_auth_media/README.md

 Serving media based on authorization checks

-The app is tested on Django 1.6.8 to 1.11.17 and has no dependency from other packages
+The app is tested on Django 3.2.25 with Python 3.6.8, and has no dependency from other packages

 ## Setup